boltops-tools/pipedream/docs/quick-start.md

 1. Downloads the source code from Gitub and uploads it to S3 as an output artifact.
 2. Starts some codebuild project with the code that was previously uploaded to s3 as the input artifact.

 Note, you need to have a codebuild project already created as a prerequisite.
-The instructions for that are below.
+The example instructions for that are here: [Create CodeBuild Project]({% link _docs/examples/codebuild-project.md %}).

 You can then deploy or create the pipeline with a single command: